cuga-rajal/opensim_apple_arm64/README.md

 and to install a more recent version of the [Bullet physics engine](https://github.com/bulletphysics/bullet3) on the macOS port of Opensimulator.

-As of this date, files in this project are now fully merged into the OpenSimulator trunk at opensimulator.org.
-The project remains here for reference.
-If there are new developments with OpenSimulator or Bullet Physics on Apple Silicon hardware that require further development, this page will be updated as needed.
+Files in this project are now fully merged into the OpenSimulator trunk at opensimulator.org, and the project remains here for reference.
+If there are new developments with OpenSimulator or Bullet Physics on Apple Silicon hardware that require further development, this page will be updated.

-This page also provides reference summary information for macOS users on installing OpenSimulator server software on a macoS system, as well as a reference for how to build the unmanaged libraries for the macOS platform.
+This page provides reference information for macOS users on installing OpenSimulator server software and how to build the unmanaged libraries for the macOS platform.

 See below for a general status of the Bullet physics engine implementation on OpenSimulator and known bugs.